Jaimilit/beyond-the-barbell/README.md

 Competitions: You must be logged in to join a competition, but here users can see which competitions they can join.
 They can also view and delete their competitions as well.

 Connect With Us: Here users have a few different views: Contact Us, Reviews, Newsletter & Private Policy.
 The contact us page the user can complete a form to contact us.
-The reviews page a user can view personal training reviews and write their own review which will be approved by admin prior to posting.
+The reviews page a user can view personal training reviews and write their own review.
+They can also edit or delete only their own posts.
 Users can also sign up for a newsletter, as well as view the private policy statement.

 Facebook Page: Created for this project aimed at continued growth and promotion of the website.